What Are the Top 11 Traditional Instruments Used in Latin America?15 January, 2020

 This handheld musical instrument is also believed to originate from Cuba.
 It is made with a piece of metal or wood.
 It is hollowed out and comes with grooves that run horizontally along its side.
 The güiro is played similar to a washboard – it’s held in one hand and using a stick, it’s scraped, which creates a rattling sound.
 Another way to play it is to strike it using a stick.

 The maracas are believed to originate from various places including Venezuela and Puerto Rico.
+If you have never heard maracas played live, the best option is to rent a car San Juan airport and go to experience these emotions live.
 It is not only popular in Latin American music but also all over the world as a back-up instrument.
 Probably the major reason behind its popularity is its simplicity to play.
 The maracas are made of a hollowed-out shell with a handle.
 Inside the shell are dried seeds, so that when the instrument is shaken, the maracas produce a rattling sound.

 This Latin American instrument, which is common in Cuban music, looks simple.
 However, it is among the most distinct of the instruments in the region.
 It’s a handheld wooden block that is approximately as small as a big cigar.
 To use the instrument, you strike two claves together to make a sound.